Key Takeaways

 Does filing a charge mean I'm suing my employer?

 No. A charge is an administrative complaint, not a lawsuit.
 It starts an investigation or mediation process.
-You only file a lawsuit after receiving your Right to Sue letter.
+Many federal claims require a Notice of Right to Sue before suit, but Age Discrimination in Employment Act claims and Equal Pay Act claims follow different rules.

 Can my employer retaliate against me for filing a charge?